kata-ai/kata-platform-docs/docs/nl-studio/entity.md

   - Example: [`admin@domain.com`](mailto:admin@domain.com), [`admin-2017@domain.co.id`](mailto:admin-2017@domain.co.id)
 - **entitySentiment**

-  - Word Tagger that can predict sentiment from the word tagged.
+  - Word Tagger that can predict sentiment from the tagged word.
-  - How to use this profile is as follows :
+  - Steps to use this profile :

-    1. Define an entity (eg: items) that you want to tag
+    - Define an entity (eg: items) that you want to tag
-    2. Define entitySentiment with root to created entity.
+    - Define entitySentiment with root to created entity.
 Fill in the label with sentiment (eg: positive / negative)
-    3. Train each sentence by tagging words according to entitySentiment
+    - Train each sentence by tagging words according to entitySentiment
-    4. Example: rasa pizza aas sangat enak → tag train `aas (entitySentiment, label: positive)`
+    - Example: rasa pizza aas sangat enak → tag train `aas (entitySentiment, label: positive)`

 - **location**
   - Entity Tagger to find location names.
 No need to fill _field labels_